 Through the practice of music clearance, entities can give rights for the use of their sound recordings and/or their underlying compositions for television shows, films, commercials, stage productions, and other media use.
-Businesses can also license music to entertain customers or to integrate with their products (e.g. a mobile app).
-The necessary contract depends what is being asked for (the composition and/or the sound recording) and how it is going to be used.
+Businesses can also license music to entertain customers or to integrate with their products (e.g. with a mobile app).
+The necessary contract depends on what is being asked for (the composition and/or the sound recording) and how it is going to be used.

-- Does the licensee need permission to use the sound recording, the underlying composition or both?
+- Does the licensee need permission to use the sound recording, the underlying composition, or both?

 - In what territories can the music be used?